pgrit/SeeSharp/README.md

 In principle, SeeSharp is yet another rendering framework.
 It combines the Embree traversal kernels with a PBRT-style material system and a variety of rendering algorithms (integrators).
 The key difference is the choice of programming language: C#.
-Thanks to C# and .NET core, rendering experiments can benefit from short compile times, far easier debuging, no nasty segfaults, and even a REPL.
+Thanks to C# and .NET core, rendering experiments can benefit from short compile times, powerful debugging, no nasty segfaults, a proper build system, and even a REPL.

 At the cost of a surprisingly small reduction in performance, experiments can be done much quicker, and without wasting time on debugging undefined behaviour only because you yet again forgot a -1 somewhere.